GitNomiEst/ML2_MEP_Project/README.md

 Finally, the trained model is capable of making predictions on new asteroid data, allowing users to assess the potential danger posed by asteroids based on their characteristics.
 This predictive capability serves as a valuable tool for planetary defense efforts and contributes to the understanding of the risks associated with near-Earth objects.

+(1) Model with all 5 attributes:
+• Accuracy: 0.93
+• Precision: 0.89
+• Recall: 1.0
+• F1 Score: 0.94
+• AUC-ROC: 0.99
+• AUC-PR: 0.99

+(2) Model without miss distance:
+• Accuracy: 0.93
+• Precision: 0.91
+• Recall: 0.98
+• F1 Score: 0.94
+• AUC-ROC: 0.98
+• AUC-PR: 0.99

+(3) Model without miss distance & relative velocity:
+Accuracy: 0.93
+Precision: 0.91
+Recall: 0.98
+F1 Score: 0.94
+AUC-ROC: 0.99
+AUC-PR: 0.99

+All three models had high accuracy, precision, recall, F1 score, and AUC-PR, indicating strong performance.
+Choice: I chose the model number (3) with only three attributes, as the miss distance & relative velocity had a relatively low feature importance score.

+After that I played around with the amount of data used in my model.
+As i was increasing this number I as well scored a better performance with only three attributes as it seemed to overfit, if I used all 5.

 ## 4. Interpretation and Validation
 Upon training the Random Forest Classifier model on NEO data, I proceeded to interpret and evaluate the performance of the model.
 The primary objective was to predict whether a given asteroid is potentially hazardous to Earth based on various features such as absolute magnitude, estimated diameter, miss distance, and relative velocity.